s5uishida/open5gs_5gc_ueransim_vpp_upf_dpdk_sample_config/README.md

 11:26:04.787921 IP 10.45.0.2.60561 > 142.250.196.110.80: Flags [.], ack 775, win 504, options [nop,nop,TS val 2385808682 ecr 3356607680], length 0
 ```
 Please note that the `ping` tool does not work with `nr-binder`.
 Please refer to [here](https://github.com/aligungr/UERANSIM/issues/186#issuecomment-729534464) for the reason.
-You could now connect to the DN and send any packets on the network using VPP-UPF with DPDK.
+You could now connect to the DN and send any packets on the network using UPG-VPP.

 ---

-Now you could work Open5GS 5GC with VPP-UPF.
+Now you could work Open5GS 5GC with UPG-VPP.
-I would like to thank the excellent developers and all the contributors of Open5GS, OpenAir CN 5G for UPF, UPG-VPP, VPP, DPDK and UERANSIM.
+I would like to thank the excellent developers and all the contributors of Open5GS, UPG-VPP, VPP, DPDK and UERANSIM.

 <a id="changelog"></a>